-Length 8 ft min, max 2 feet less than the narrowest building face or component face to which it attaches.
-May be one or more stories in height, but may not exceed
+Length Equal to or less than the length of the primary building A Width 8 ft min, max 2 feet less than the narrowest building face or component face to which it attaches. В Absolute Height May be one or more stories in height, but may not exceed the eave height of the smallest building element to which it is linked.
+0 Fenestration 10% min

-Width

-Absolute Height

-Fenestration 10% min